-We have audited the accompanying financial statements of the Integrated Sewer System (the "System") an enterprise fund of the County of Fairfax, Virginia, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Integrated Sewer System (the "System") an enterprise fund of the County of Fairfax, Virginia, as of and for the year ended June 30, 2023, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the System as of June 30, 2022, and the changes in its financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the System as of June 30, 2023, and the changes in its financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.